-It was a sparkling frosty morning as I drove through the New Forest for a day of Christmas cookery at Angela Hartnett cookery school, Lime Wood hotel (listed in our directory here).
+It was a sparkling frosty morning as I drove through the New Forest for a day at Angela Hartnett cookery school, Lime Wood hotel (listed in our directory here).
+We were to be trying our hands at some easy Christmas lunch ideas and I couldn’t wait.
 Headed up by renowned Michelin-starred chef Angela Hartnett and Lime Wood’s Luke Holder, theHH & Co Backstage cookery school offers a wide range of inspirational, unfussy courses.

 The scene could not have been more perfect.
 Baskets full of dark and aromatic seasonal greenery were being uploaded from a florist’s van outside as I walked up the stone steps and into the entrance hall complete with crackling log fire, lanterns and festive foliage.